TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

   ![](EthFw_VEPA_A72.png "Inter-core Virtual Ethernet - Linux client test with VEPA")

-**Note:** TAP application is not required for intercore ethernet communication when VEPA is enabled for J784S4 with Linux client
+**Note:** TAP application is not required for intercore ethernet communication when VEPA is enabled for J784S4 and J742S2 with Linux client

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -